Home Page

 Books About the Crusades

-King John (John Lackland)
+King John Biographies

 King John: England's Evil King? by Ralph Turner.
 Biography of the ill-tempered man who is reputed to be the worst of England's kings.